All Episodes

 Time Text

-This is an iHeart Podcast.
+This is an iHeart podcast.

-All right, thanks, Scott Shannon.
+All right, thanks, Scott Channel.

-Hour two, Sean Hannity Show this Friday, 800, 941 Sean on number.
+Hour two, Sean Hannity Show this Friday, 800-941-Sean on number.

-Uh we have that.
+We have that.

 We do have new air traffic control audio.

-It's short, but uh it's it's back from when an earlier experience uh that had happened, I believe, from January 28th, where there was a near helicopter crash with a plane, and I believe this also from Reagan National.
+It's short, but it's back from when an earlier experience that had happened, I believe from January 28th, where there was a near helicopter crash with a plane.

 Listen.

-Okay, now that we're learning so much more than we knew before, uh it's it's hard to have this discussion knowing that these families are in pain, but we also have to have a discussion to ensure that this doesn't happen again.
+Okay, now that we're learning so much more than we knew before, it's hard to have this discussion knowing that these families are in pain, but we also have to have a discussion to ensure that this doesn't happen again.

 We have to understand what led up to this.

-Sixty-seven people lost their lives.
+67 people lost their lives, 67.

-And Americans deserve answers, and they deserve them fast.
+And Americans deserve answers and they deserve them fast.

 And people need to know that this is not going to continue to happen.

-We go back to John Solomon, he first broke the story.
+We go back to John Solomon.

 There were 19 near misses at airports across the country in 2023, which was the largest total in many, many years.

-You know, in 24, so and in 2024, more of the same.
+You know, in 24, so in 2024, more of the same.

-If it followed suit from 2023, including at Reagan National, where multiple collisions were narrowly avoided.
+It followed suit from 2023, including at Reagan National, where multiple collisions were narrowly avoided.

-You know, then of course, then we have the issue of other priorities.
+Then, of course, then we have the issue of other priorities.

-You had Pothole, Mayor Pete, Biden's transportation secretary, completely MIA in East Palestine.
+You had Pothole Mayor Pete, Biden's transportation secretary, completely MIA in East Palestine.

-I mean, it was it's insane.
+I mean, it's insane.

 And climate change a top priority.

-Why is climate change a top priority of the transportation secretary that put that should be putting the safety of people on the roads and in the air above all else.
+The transportation secretary should be putting the safety of people on the roads and in the air above all else.

 And then the DEI programs.